My Dog Ate an Ant Trap! Here’s What to Do (Vet Answer)

 6. Remove All Ant Traps From Your Dog’s Reach in the Home

-So, your dog is safe, healthy, and you were able to avoid any troublesome vet visits, but we aren’t done with our list just yet!
-The most important thing now is to ensure that, moving forward, ant traps in your home are not accessible to your dog.
+So, your dog is safe and healthy, and you avoided troublesome vet visits, but we aren’t done with our list just yet!
+The most important thing now is to ensure that ant traps in your home are not accessible to your dog moving forward.

 Ant traps can be placed inside cupboards and pantries or other locations that require opening a door for access.
 Rooms and spaces with ant traps on the floor should become official no-go zones for your dog or, at least, spaces in which they will be watched with a very close and careful eye.